stjude-rust-labs/sprocket.bio/configuration/backends/lsf.md

   of CLI tools and dumping output to files.
 Error messages presented at the command line will likely be less informative than inspecting the various output files left behind in the `runs` directory after a failure.

-- Docker-style OCI images are converted to Apptainer's `.sif` format once upon first use in order to avoid issues where large scatters would encounter network failures and rate limiting with certain container registries.
-These images are currently left behind in a temp directory, and must be periodically deleted in order to not continue consuming disk space.

 - There are only basic controls and limits applied to LSF jobs: scatter concurrency factor, CPU per task, and memory per task.
 This has a couple